 - Tung has, even when used neat, a remarkable affinity for wood and penetrates better than any oil I have used.

-- Pure tung takes longer to cure (it has no chemical dryers added) especially in rainy or humid weather.
+- Pure tung takes longer to cure (it has no chemical dryers added).

 - Tung cures quicker, more completely and to a harder and far less oily finish than linseed oil.